James Farmer Multicultural Center

-As part of our ongoing commitment to social justice and honoring the legacy of Dr. James Farmer, the James Farmer Multicultural Center announces a new initiative this year: the Human Rights Film Series.
-In its inaugural year, the Human Rights Film Series will screen documentaries dealing with issues and topics, such as the rights of undocumented immigrants, the struggles of indigenous peoples to reclaim their cultures, and the crucial and significant role women played during the Civil Rights Movement.
+As part of our ongoing commitment to social justice and honoring the legacy of Dr. James Farmer, the James Farmer Multicultural Center proudly presents the Human Rights Film Series.
+The Human Rights Film Series features films and documentaries dealing with issues and topics such as the rights of undocumented immigrants, the struggles of indigenous peoples to reclaim their cultures, and the crucial and significant role women played during the Civil Rights Movement.

 All film screenings will be free and open to the public.
 For more information, please contact the James Farmer Multicultural Center at 540/654-1044 or via email at email@example.com.